A Fourfold Refined Enumeration of Alternating Sign Trapezoids: Weighted Enumeration of Column Strict Shifted Plane Partitions

 \subsection{Interpretation of column strict shifted plane partitions as families of nonintersecting lattice paths}

 We transform column strict shifted plane partitions into a family of nonintersecting lattice paths as follows: Each row corresponds to a path that consists of vertical and horizontal unit steps.
-If $p$ is the first entry of the row, then the path starts at $(-1,p-1)$ and ends on the $x$-axis; the heights of the vertical steps are the parts of the corresponding row diminished by $1$.
+If $(\pi_{i,i},\pi_{i,i+1},\dots,\allowbreak \pi_{i,i+\lambda_i-1})$ denotes the $i\textsuperscript{th}$ row of a column strict shifted plane partition $\pi$ of shape $\lambda$, then the associate path starts at $(\lambda_i-1,0)$ on the $x$-axis and ends at $(-1,\pi_{i,i}-1)$; the heights of the vertical steps are the parts of the corresponding row in reverse order and reduced by $1$, that is, $\pi_{i,i+\lambda_i-1}-1$,\dots , $\pi_{i,i+1}-1$ and $\pi_{i,i}-1$.
 Figure~\ref{fig:LatticePaths} displays the family of nonintersecting lattice paths corresponding to the column strict shifted plane partition in Figure~\ref{fig:CSSPP}.